£1.8 billion of money announced for the NHS over the next five years isn’t all new money.

 The Health Foundation, another think tank, has also reported this.
 It says that as a result of these spending limits NHS trusts were asked to reduce their capital spending plans by 20% and “This meant that some trusts had money available to them which they were being asked not to spend.”
 The Health Foundation says this 20% reduction has now been reversed with the announcement of money for the NHS.

 As the Health Foundation puts it, from the perspective of NHS trusts, this is “money they'd already thought they could spend”.

 But the Health Foundation also says that from the Treasury’s perspective it’s correct that this is ‘new money’—as it’s an extra £1 billion of spending this year that it hadn’t planned for previously.

 The Nuffield Trust had the same view.
 It told us that it “will feel like a new spending commitment for the Treasury.
 That is because it will no longer be able to recycle NHS trust cash stored in government coffers to fund other bits of government funding, and the total amount of money going out will therefore increase.
 However Mr Hancock was wrong to claim this was ‘new money’ to the NHS.
 From the point of view of trusts it is not.”

 What has the government said?

-Health minister Chris Skidmore was asked last night on Channel 4 News whether it was untrue that the £1 billion was money that NHS trusts had saved by reducing spending on services that they’re now able to spend on capital projects.
+Health minister Chris Skidmore was asked on Channel 4 News whether it was untrue that the £1 billion was money that NHS trusts had saved by reducing spending on services that they’re now able to spend on capital projects.
 Mr Skidmore said “it’s not untrue”.